-This study aims to contribute to understandings of digital newsgathering behaviors and political knowledge among low-income Latino immigrant youth in the US.
-Youth between the ages of 15-20 are the focus of this study because the younger age spectrum of "youth" is relatively understudied in the research on youth and news media.
-Major studies of "youth and news" have focused predominantly on news habits of people in the age range of 18 to 34 (e.g., AP, 2008; Brown, 2005; Lenhart, Purcell, Smith & Zickuhr, 2010a; NAES, 2004; Patterson, 2007; Pew, 2004; 2010; 2013; Purcell et al., 2010).
-While it is known that news consumption habits formed during adolescence shape adult news habits (e.g., Barnhurst & Wartella, 1991; Collins & Armstrong, 2008; Gusin & Stone, 1993; Robinson & Levy, 1996; 1998), relatively few studies of news consumption have focused exclusively on youth under age 21, and even fewer of these have expressly studied low-income Latino immigrant youth.
-Minority youth now represent a majority of students in US public schools, with Latinos the largest group (Hussar & Bailey, 2014).
-Latinos are the largest minority group in the US and one of the country's fastest growing populations, with low-income, immigrant youth under age 21 comprising nearly half of the entire US Latino population (Krogstad & Lopez, 2014).
-Forty percent of the US Hispanic population is under 21, most of whom come from low-income and immigrant families (US Census Bureau, 2015).
+This study aims to contribute to understandings of digital newsgathering behaviors and political knowledge among low-income Latino immigrant youth in the United States.
+Youth between the ages of 15 and 20 are the focus of this study because the younger age spectrum of "youth" is relatively understudied in the research on youth and news media.
+Major studies of "youth and news" have focused predominantly on news habits of people in the age range of 18 to 34 (e.g., Associated Press, 2008; Brown, 2005; Lenhart, Purcell, Smith, & Zickuhr, 2010; National Annenberg Election Survey, 2004; Patterson, 2007; Pew Research Center for the People and the Press, 2004, Pew Research Journalism Project, 2013; Purcell et al., 2010).
+Although it is known that news consumption habits formed during adolescence shape adult news habits (e.g., Barnhurst & Wartella, 1991; Collins & Armstrong, 2008; Grusin & Stone, 1993; Robinson & Levy, 1996), relatively few studies of news consumption have focused exclusively on youth under age 21, and even fewer of these have expressly studied low-income Latino immigrant youth.
+Minority youth now represent a majority of students in U.S. public schools, with Latinos the largest group (Hussar & Bailey, 2014).
+Latinos are the largest minority group in the United States and one of the country's fastest growing populations, with low-income, immigrant youth under age 21 comprising nearly half of the entire U.S. Latino population (Krogstad & Lopez, 2014).
+Forty percent of the U.S. Hispanic population is below the age of 21, most of whom come from low-income and immigrant families (U.S. Census Bureau, 2015).
 Yet, there has been little research on this group's digital media practices as related to news and political knowledge.
-Given projections that the US will be a majority minority country by the year 2044, with Latinos the largest population (US Census Bureau, 2015) and that this will occur within the overall US youth population by 2020 (Colby & Ortman, 2015), this study helps fill a gap in scholarship on the news habits of one of the country's most significant groups of future citizens.
+Given projections that the United States will be a majority minority country by the year 2044, with Latinos the largest population (U.S. Census Bureau, 2015) and that this will occur within the overall U.S. youth population by 2020 (Colby & Ortman, 2015), this study helps fill a gap in scholarship on the news habits of one of the country's most significant groups of future citizens.